theparthway/docs/docs/home/security/BugBounty.md

 # Overview

 Garden is the fastest way to swap BTC and WBTC, providing a 10x improvement over existing options.
-It is decentralized, trustless, audited and not a real garden.
+It is decentralized, trustless, audited and not a real Garden.

 # Bounty Rewards